Bixlozone

-Bixlozone is a chlorophenyl isoxazolidinone class herbicide, and is mildly lipophilic.
-It is the second herbicide with its mode of action, the other being clomazone; they work by preventing carotenoid biosynthesis by inhibiting DXP synthase.
+Bixlozone is a isoxazolidinone class herbicide, and is mildly lipophilic.
+It is the second herbicide with its mode of action, the other being clomazone (differing only by a single atom); they work by preventing carotenoid biosynthesis by inhibiting DXP synthase.

 Mechanism of action

 Like clomazone, bixlozone blocks carotenoid synthesis in plants.
 The lack of protective carotenoid causes bleaching of leaves.
 Bixlozone is uptaken by the roots and shoots in germinating weed seedlings.
 It is mobile in xylem, but does not seem to move downward or between leaves.

 Specifically, it blocks the terpenoid synthesis pathway, between isopentenyl pyrophosphate and geranylgeranyl pyrophosphate, which prevents the synthesis of plant pigments, chlorophyll, and carotenoids.